top of page

 1885–1900

 In the 1920s, the railroad brought developers and investors and business expansion.
 However, the post-war boom bypassed the Gotha community.
-The congregation decided to relocate to Pine Hills and by 1958, a new sanctuary and education buildings were completed.
-In 1961 Zion started a kindergarten which soon had an enrollment of sixty.
-In 1971 the kindergarten was discontinued, but over the next 14 years, the congregation grew to an all-time high of 450 members.
-A bigger church had to be built and the school was reopened, but the added financial obligations overtaxed the congregation's resources and membership started to decline.
+The congregation decided to relocate to Pine Hills, and by 1958, a new sanctuary and education buildings had been completed.
+In 1961, Zion started a kindergarten, which soon had an enrollment of sixty.
+In 1971, the kindergarten was discontinued, but over the next 14 years, the congregation grew to an all-time high of 450 members.
+A bigger church had to be built, and the school was reopened, but the added financial obligations overtaxed the congregation's resources, and membership started to decline.

 The New